sandhyaparna/Data-Science/Overview.md

 Assumptions
 Advantages & Disadvantages
-Kinds of inputs acceptable - Categorical and Numeric Can Tragte data be categorical or should be encoded?
+Kinds of inputs acceptable - Categorical and Numeric Can Target data be categorical or should be encoded?
+Top important features
 Parameters - role and usage
 Cross-Validation
 Feature selection